Quick Updates for the Perturbed Static Output Feedback Control Problem in Linear Systems with Applications to Power Systems: Introduction and Paper Contributions

-{\bf Paper Contributions.} The main contributions of this paper can be itemized as follows: \begin{itemize} \item Built upon the notion of MDRP, we construct a simple norm minimization problem to propose a novel update of a nominal stabilizing SOF controller that can be applied to various control engineering applications in the case of perturbed scenarios like abrupt changes, inaccurate system models, or equilibrium-dependent linearized dynamics. \item We propose novel updates of nominal stabilizing SOF controllers and derive sufficient stability conditions considering a known norm-bounded perturbation. \item We define geometric metrics to quantitatively measure the distance-to-instability of the proposed updates of nominal stabilizing SOF controllers and characterize the corresponding guaranteed stability regions. \item Through extensive numerical simulations, we validate the effectiveness of the theoretical results and present a thorough analysis of the numerical visualizations.
+{\bf Paper Contributions.} The main contributions of this paper can be itemized as follows: \begin{itemize} \item Built upon the notion of MDRP, we construct a simple norm minimization problem to propose a novel update of a nominal stabilizing SOF controller that can be applied to various control engineering applications in the case of perturbed scenarios like abrupt changes, inaccurate system models, or equilibrium-dependent linearized dynamics.
+We remark that the application of our proposed approach is limited to the class of SOF controllers in perturbed linear systems. \item We propose novel updates of nominal stabilizing SOF controllers and derive sufficient stability conditions considering a known norm-bounded perturbation. \item We define geometric metrics to quantitatively measure the distance-to-instability of the proposed updates of nominal stabilizing SOF controllers and characterize the corresponding guaranteed stability regions. \item Through extensive numerical simulations, we validate the effectiveness of the theoretical results and present a thorough analysis of the numerical visualizations.
 We also demonstrate applications in feedback control of multi-machine power networks.
 We observe that utilizing the quick updates results in orders of magnitude faster updates for the SOF gain for even small-scale systems.
 For mid- to large-scale power systems, we note that the SDP-based approach to update the SOF gain requires tens of hours in computational time and is hence impractical. \end{itemize}

 {\bf Paper Structure.} The remainder of the paper is structured as follows: Section \ref{sec:ProFor} motivates the main objective of the paper by raising a research question to be answered throughout the following sections.
 Section \ref{sec:Main} presents a novel updated stabilizing SOF controller via updating a nominal stabilizing SOF controller built upon a simple norm minimization problem (a least-squares problem).
 Section \ref{sec:MR} presents the main results of the paper while detailing the stability regions for the corresponding updated stabilizing SOF controllers.
 Through various numerical simulations, Section \ref{sec:Example} verifies the effectiveness of the theoretical results.
 Finally, the paper is concluded by drawing a few concluding remarks in Section \ref{Con}.